 7. Don’t forget the dessert!
 Grilled Fruit Kebabs with White Chocolate Drizzle from The Cookie Rookie

-Beyond The Best Vegetarian Cookout Dishes
+Beyond These Vegetarian Cookout Ideas

 As an added bonus, and if I may toot my own horn, please check out my delicious Basil, Feta, Olive, and Tomato Pasta recipe.
 Also, check out our Hungry Harvest review for fruits and veggies that are good for your budget and soul.